 As culture is a group phenomenon, we use it to analyse the behaviour of groups and make an assessment of the likelihood of groups of people acting in a certain way.
 That is to say, one person does not represent a whole culture and the culture does not represent the person.
 However, a group of people from one culture are more likely to act in a way that is appropriate for that culture.
 Subsequently, people from the same culture tend to act in a similar way, especially when they are together.
-From a business point of view, this makes culture an additional tool of management, with regards to groups of people.
+From a business point of view, this makes The Culture Factor an additional tool of management, with regards to groups of people.

 When we talk about Organisational Culture, the groups Professor Hofstede's definition refers to are usually the organisations or, for instance, the different functions of an organisation.
 We talk about how the members of the organisation relate to each other, to their work and to the outside world.
 And we are interested in how all this is different in one organisation, or one function of that organisation, compared to another.